-All parents/carers of the school community will be issued with our Communication Strategy which outlines the ways in which you can contact the school depending on the nature of your enquiry.
-However your message will always reach the appropriate person if you call or email the school office (see details above).
+All parents/carers of the school community are directed to our Communication Strategy which outlines the ways in which you can contact the school depending on the nature of your enquiry.
+However, your message will always reach the appropriate person if you call or email the school office (see details above).